Florida Family Law FAQs

 What is timesharing: timesharing is when the parties agree or a judge determines at trial when each parent will see their child(ren) and how often.

-Paternity: did you know that if you are married and your wife gives birth to another man’s child that you are legally deemed to be the biological father of that child.
+Paternity: Did you know that if you are married and your wife gives birth to another man’s child that you are deemed to be the legal father of that child.
 You will be responsible for child support and all other rights the child is entitled to.
-Please call the law office of Sacks & Sacks if you are in this unfortunate situation.
-We can make sure that paternity is disestablished so that you are not legally responsible for a child that is not your’s.
+Please call The Law Office of Sacks & Sacks if you are in this unfortunate situation.
+We can make sure that paternity is disestablished so that you are not legally responsible for a child that is not yours.

 What is Child Support?
 All children in the state of Florida are entitled to child support.
 Child support is to be paid by both parents and the amount is based on the parent’s income.
 Failure to pay child support could lead to a driver’s license suspension, incarceration, and more.
 Child support applies to people getting divorced and to people who were never married to each other.

 What is Spousal support?
 Depending on the parties financial circumstances and so long as the parties are married to each other, one party may be entitled to spousal support while the divorce is pending and possible permanent alimony when the case is finalized.

 What is a Parenting plan?
 There are different types of parental responsibility in Florida: shared parental responsibility and sole parental responsibility.
 Most parties have shared parental responsibility where both parents work together to make decisions that are in the best interest of the child(ren).
 In some circumstances one parent is deemed unfit and the other parent is awarded sole parental responsibility.
 That parent solely makes all decisions regarding the best interests of the child.